fracturestudios/bakery/doc/extensions.markdown

 Bakery Extensions
 =================

 At its core, Bakery is just infrastructure for precompiling content.
-Bakery's plugins do all the heavy lifting, even for the core formats Bakery supports by default.
+Bakery's plugins do all the heavy lifting.
+The core formats bakery supports are implemented as a set of default plugins.

 Every plugin is distributed as plain source.
 Bakery's build system automatically compiles every plugin's source into the Bakery headers